 Chief Petty Officer is expected to be a key advancement in an enlisted Coast Guard career.
-E7s are proficient technical specialists and typically placed on cutters (decked vessels) and boats.
+E7s are proficient technical specialists and are typically placed on cutters (decked vessels) and boats.
 As leaders, they carry out administrative and leadership responsibilities.

 Senior Chief Petty Officer (E-8)

-Senior Chief Petty Officer or “Senior Chief” has job responsibilities that are similar to that of the E7 but assume more authority in administrative, leadership, and technical tasks.
+Senior Chief Petty Officer or “Senior Chief” has job responsibilities that are similar to that of the E7 but assumes more authority in administrative, leadership, and technical tasks.
 E8s are expected to lead and train junior officers, as well as have extensive knowledge beyond their specialty.

 Master Chief Petty Officer is the highest enlisted rank.
 Master Chiefs are experts in their field specialty.
 Advance from this point forward is highly competitive.
 E9s can apply for the Command Master Chief Petty Officer Program to continue to refine their leadership skills and prepare them for larger roles.